OneDrive/onedrive-api-docs/webhooks/webhooks.md

 You'll notice that the notification doesn't include any information about the changes that triggered it.
-Your app is expected to use the **view.delta** verb to detect any changes to the state of items in OneDrive and store the `syncToken` value for the next time you are notified.
+Your app is expected to use the **delta** verb to detect any changes to the state of items in OneDrive and store the `syncToken` value for the next time you are notified.